scala-phase/scala-orms/ScalaQuery/preso/sq.md

 * Potentially less readable than, say, Squeryl
 * Documentation is poor
   * No documentation on *scalaquery.org*
-  * Minimal docs on official wiki
+  * Minimal docs on official GitHub wiki
   * Additional docs scattered throughout Stefan Zeiger's blog.
-  * The mailing list archives can help.
+  * The mailing list archives sometimes help
-  * You end up spending a lot of time googling and poring through the ScalaQuery source code.
+  * Prepare to spend time Googling and poring through the source code.

+!SLIDE smbullets incremental transition=fade

+# My Impressions (cont'd)

+* Would I use it?
+Sure.
+* Would it be my first choice?
+I'll let you know, after I see everyone else's presentations.

 !SLIDE transition=fade